MasteryEducation/SecuritiesExamsMastery.ca/content/csc/23/3/index.md

 - [ ] The presence of monthly coupon payments.
 - [ ] No term limits on the certificate.

-> **Explanation:** Some MLGICs employ averaging or smoothing calculations, leading to a lower effective return than the raw index performance.
+> **Explanation:**( Some MLGICs employ averaging or smoothing calculations, leading to a lower effective return than the raw index performance.)

----

 ### One advantage of MLGICs over regular GICs is: